-Chloride is taken into the body through food and table salt, which is made up of sodium and chloride ions.
-Most of the chloride is absorbed by the gastrointestinal tract, and the excess is excreted in urine.
+We get chloride in our diet through food and table salt, which is made up of sodium and chloride ions.
+Most of the chloride is absorbed by the digestive tract, and the excess is eliminated in urine.
 The normal blood level remains steady, with a slight drop after meals (because the stomach produces acid after eating, using chloride from blood).

 How is the sample collected for testing?